Coronavirus (COVID–19) Information and Updates

 What You Need to Know

-- The California Department of Public Health has extended the statewide stay at home order through May 3.
-Do not leave home except for essential activities.
+- The California Department of Public Health has extended the statewide stay at home order until further notice and the City of San Francisco has extended its order through May 31.
 See more information about the stay at home orders from the State of California and the City of San Francisco.

-- CCA residence halls will remain open for students who need campus housing.
+- CCA residence halls remain open for students who need campus housing.

 - All in-person tours, admissions events, public events, and exhibitions are canceled or postponed indefinitely.
 Virtual tours and admissions appointments are still available.